-(B) the person or Entity who has “control” of the “transferable record,” if the Indebtedness is evidenced by a “transferable record,” as these terms are defined by applicable electronic transactions law;
+(2) the person or Entity who has “control” of the “transferable record,” if the Indebtedness is evidenced by a “transferable record,” as defined by applicable electronic transactions law;

-(C) successors to an Insured by dissolution, merger, consolidation, distribution, or reorganization;
+(3) the successor to the Title of an Insured resulting from dissolution, merger, consolidation, distribution, or reorganization;

-(D) successors to an Insured by its conversion to another kind of Entity;
+(4) the successor to the Title of an Insured resulting from its conversion to another kind of Entity;

-(E) a grantee of an Insured under a deed delivered without payment of actual valuable consideration conveying the Title
+(5) the grantee of an Insured under a deed or other instrument transferring the Title, if the grantee is an Affiliate;

-(1) if the stock, shares, memberships, or other equity interests of the grantee are wholly-owned by the named Insured,

-(2) if the grantee wholly owns the named Insured, or

-(3) if the grantee is wholly-owned by an affiliated Entity of the named Insured, provided the affiliated Entity and the named Insured are both wholly-owned by the same person or Entity;

-(F) any government agency or instrumentality that is an insurer or guarantor under an insurance contract or guaranty insuring or guaranteeing the Indebtedness secured by the Insured Mortgage, or any part of it, whether named as an Insured or not;
+(6) an Affiliate that acquires the Title through foreclosure or deed-in-lieu of foreclosure of the Insured Mortgage; or

+(7) any Government Mortgage Agency or Instrumentality.

-(ii) With regard to (A), (B), (C), (D) , and (E) reserving, however, all rights and defenses as to any successor that the Company would have had against any predecessor Insured, unless the successor acquired the Indebtedness as a purchaser for value without Knowledge of the asserted defect, lien, encumbrance, or other matter insured against by this policy.
+ii.
+With regard to Conditions 1.i.i.(1) and 1.i.i.(2), the Company reserves all rights and defenses as to any successor that the Company would have had against any predecessor Insured, unless the successor acquired the Indebtedness as a purchaser for value without Knowledge of the asserted defect, lien, encumbrance, adverse claim, or other matter insured against by this policy.

+iii.
+With regard to Conditions 1.i.i.(3), 1.i.i.(4), 1.i.i.(5), and 1.i.i.(6), the Company reserves all rights and defenses as to any successor or grantee that the Company would have had against any predecessor Insured.

-(f) “Insured Claimant”: An Insured claiming loss or damage.
+j.
+“Insured Claimant”: An Insured claiming loss or damage arising under this policy.

-(g) “Insured Mortgage”: The Mortgage described in paragraph 4 of Schedule A.
+k.
+“Insured Mortgage”: The Mortgage described in Item 4 of Schedule A.

-(h) “Knowledge” or “Known”: Actual knowledge, not constructive knowledge or notice that may be imputed to an Insured by reason of the Public Records or any other records that impart constructive notice of matters affecting the Title.
+l.
+“Knowledge” or “Known”: Actual knowledge or actual notice, but not constructive notice imparted by the Public Records.

-(i) “Land”: The land described in Schedule A, and affixed improvements that by law constitute real property.
-The term “Land” does not include any property beyond the lines of the area described in Schedule A, nor any right, title, interest, estate, or easement in abutting streets, roads, avenues, alleys, lanes, ways, or waterways, but this does not modify or limit the extent that a right of access to and from the Land is insured by this policy.
+m.
+“Land”: The land described in Item 5 of Schedule A and improvements located on that land at the Date of Policy that by law constitute real property.
+The term “Land” does not include any property beyond that described in Schedule A, nor any right, title, interest, estate, or easement in any abutting street, road, avenue, alley, lane, right-of-way, body of water, or waterway, but does not modify or limit the extent that a right of access to and from the Land is insured by this policy.

-(j) “Mortgage”: Mortgage, deed of trust, trust deed, or other security instrument, including one evidenced by electronic means authorized by law.
+n.
+“Mortgage”: A mortgage, deed of trust, trust deed, security deed, or other real property security instrument, including one evidenced by electronic means authorized by law.

+o.
+“Obligor”: A person or Entity that is or becomes a maker, borrower, or guarantor as to all or part of the Indebtedness or other obligation secured by the Insured Mortgage.
+A Government Mortgage Agency or Instrumentality is not an Obligor.

+p.
+“PACA-PSA Trust”: A trust under the federal Perishable Agricultural Commodities Act or the federal Packers and Stockyards Act or a similar state or federal law.

-(k) “Public Records”: Records established under state statutes at Date of Policy for the purpose of imparting constructive notice of matters relating to real property to purchasers for value and without Knowledge.
-With respect to Covered Risk 5(d), “Public Records” shall also include environmental protection liens filed in the records ofthe clerk of the United States District Court for the district where the Land is located.
+q.
+“Public Records”: The recording or filing system established under state statutes in effect at the Date of Policy under which a document must be recorded or filed to impart constructive notice of matters relating to the Title to a purchaser for value without Knowledge.
+The term “Public Records” does not include any other recording or filing system, including any pertaining to environmental protection, planning, permitting, zoning, licensing, building, health, public safety, or national security matters.

-(l) “Title”: The estate or interest described in Schedule A.
+r.
+“Title”: The estate or interest in the Land identified in Item 2 of Schedule A.

-(m) “Unmarketable Title”: Title affected by an alleged or apparent matter that would permit a prospective purchaser or lessee of the Title or lender on the Title or a prospective purchaser of the Insured Mortgage to be released from the obligation to purchase, lease, or lend if there is a contractual condition requiring the delivery of marketable title.
+s.
+“Unmarketable Title”: The Title affected by an alleged or apparent matter that would permit a prospective purchaser or lessee of the Title, a lender on the Title, or a prospective purchaser of the Insured Mortgage to be released from the obligation to purchase, lease, or lend if there is a contractual condition requiring the delivery of marketable title.